Christian93111/Hotel-Reservation-System/README.md

 # Hotel-Reservation-System
-This project is simple and written in Python, with a console rather than a user interface.
-But this project is still in development. : )
+This project is simple written in Python run in a console/terminal.